rias890/Markbook-Challenge/README.md

-Using parsing, I had to:
-📊 Find the average grade
-🥇 List the top 3 students
-📉 Identify failing students
-➕ Add a student
-➖ Remove a student
-✏️ Update a student's score.
+Using parsing, I had to:  find the average grade, list the top three performing students, indentify failing students, add a student, remove a student, and update a student's score.